- This event has passed.

 - Critically analyze physical yoga movement and respiratory therapies and their modifications in a lab setting.

-- Complete case studies via real time assessment with your peers using live models and/or case presentations.
+- Complete case studies via real time assessment with peers using live model(s) to address complex medical histories and pain.

-- Demonstrate knowledge of the guidelines to practice, teaching, manual cuing, and instruction in yoga postures, hand postures, breathing techniques, and meditation.
+- Demonstrate knowledge of guidelines to practice, teaching, manual cuing, and instruction in yoga postures, breathing techniques, mindfulness and meditation practice.

-- Describe the code of ethics for becoming a Professional Yoga Therapist.
+- Describe the code of ethics for becoming a Lifestyle Medicine practitioner & certified Professional Yoga Therapist.

-- Practice evidence-based yoga to address multi-joint and systemic stabilization in an interactive lab setting.
+- Practice MTY to address multi-joint and systemic stabilization in a lab setting.

-- Identify how myofascial and neurovascular restriction can be addressed through MTY.
+- Critically analyze how myofascial and neurovascular impairment can be addressed through MTY.

 - Onsite Lodging Options, Meal Plan, & Linen Package (for residential students)